-GEOG 295 THE WORLD'S CLIMATES provides a physical description of the weather variables (temperature, wind, moisture, pressure, solar radiation, vorticity, etc.) and the relationships that exist among them.
+GEOG 295 WEATHER & CLIMATE provides a physical description of the weather variables (temperature, wind, moisture, pressure, solar radiation, vorticity, etc.) and the relationships that exist among them.
 This knowledge will be used to explain weather events such as frontal passages, cloud formation, thunderstorms, and tornadoes.
-This course will also investigate techniques of forecasting future weather events.Cross-listed (Meterology) SCI 195.
-3 credits.
+This course will also investigate techniques of forecasting future weather events.
+Cross-listed (Meterology) SCI 195, 3 credits.

 GEOG 311 PHYSICAL GEOGRAPHY is an integrated study of the materials & physical features of the earth and the processes that form and shape them.
 Map skills are also developed.
-Cross listed SCI 235.
+Cross listed (Earth Science) SCI 235.
 4 credits.

 GEOG 356 GLOBAL ENVIRONMENTAL ISSUES is a study of current concerns, problems, and progress in addressing global environmental issues.
 Examples from different countries and cultures will be studied to illustrate these concerns and build a global perspective on environmental issues.
-Crosslisted SCI 256.
+Crosslisted (Environmental Science) BIO 156.
 4 credits.

 GEOG 367 THE CARIBBEAN: ITS LAND AND PEOPLE is a field study of tropical habitats and organisms as well as their interactions with humans.
-Requires class travel to the Caribbean or Central America..
+Requires class travel to the Caribbean or Central America.
 Students will experience the influence of Spanish, French, Dutch, British, African, and US cultures on this diverse region.
-Crosslisted: BIO 367 (Caribbean).
+Crosslisted: (Ecology of the Tropics) BIO 367.
 3 credits.